jrnold/r4ds-exercise-solutions/docs/iteration.md

 ## For Loops

+### Exercise 1 {.exercise}

-1. Write for loops to:
+> Write for loops to:
+>

-1. Compute the mean of every column in `mtcars`.
+> 1. Compute the mean of every column in `mtcars`.
-2. Determine the type of each column in `nycflights13::flights`.
+> 2. Determine the type of each column in `nycflights13::flights`.
-3. Compute the number of unique values in each column of `iris`.
+> 3. Compute the number of unique values in each column of `iris`.
-4. Generate 10 random normals for each of $\mu = -10$, 0, 10, and 100.
+> 4. Generate 10 random normals for each of $\mu = -10$, 0, 10, and 100.

-Think about the output, sequence, and body before you start writing the loop.
+> Think about the output, sequence, and body before you start writing the loop.

 To compute the mean of every column in `mtcars`.